nus-cs2030/1718-s2/docs/jdk.md

 Follow the [instructions to install Bash on Ubuntu on Windows](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/), then install as per the instructions for Ubuntu above.

+### Other Methods

+Oracle publishes an [installation guide](https://docs.oracle.com/javase/9/install/toc.htm) for JDK 9, including installing it on native Windows (not through Ubuntu emulator).
+I find it much more troublesome and complicated.
+Unfortunately, if you are using an earlier version of Windows, you will have to follow these instructions.

 ## Compiling

 Coming soon.